Allenpai1/CASA0018-Image-Open-Domain-QA-system-via-GPT3-API-Cameras-and-Raspberry-Pi/report/report.md

 OCR (Optical Character Recognition) is the process of electronically extracting text from images or any documents like PDF and reusing it in various ways, such as full-text searches.
 Technically, two trained model models are used to perform OCR.
 The first is the detection model, which is used to detect the text in the image.
 The second one is the recognition model, which is used to recognize the text in the image.
 The most used OCR open-source libraries are Keras-OCR, Tesseract(Google), and Paddle-OCR(Baidu).

 The objective of this project is to develop a multilingual image-to-text open-domain QA system that is capable of processing both English and Chinese languages.
 The system will be built by training a new model that can detect hand-written ChatGPT questions and their respective languages, and subsequently forwarding the results to downstream tasks through the [ChatGPT-API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) and [Paddle OCR](https://github.com/PaddlePaddle/PaddleOCR) pre-trained models.
-The system's primary function is to provide accurate answers to questions pertaining to the text present in the image.
+The system's primary function is to provide accurate answers from question text present in the image taken by a real-time connected camera.

 ## System Overview
 The system consists of 3 steps: